Egg drop soup: Laotian cuisine

 Mee ka tee is a Laotian red curry and coconut milk egg drop noodle soup.

 European cuisine

 Italy

 In Italy, stracciatella, a version made with egg and parmesan cheese, is popular, as is zuppa pavese, consisting of broth into which slices of stale bread and poached eggs are placed.

 France

 In France, tourin, a garlic soup, is made with egg whites which are drizzled into the soup in a similar way to how traditional egg drop soup is made.

 Spain

 In Spain, the similar and traditional sopa de ajo ("garlic soup") uses egg whites to thicken the broth in a similar way.

-Austria
+Austria & Hungary

 In Austria, egg drop soup (Eierflockensuppe or Eierflöckchensuppe) is a simple, traditional recipe generally made for very young children or sick people.
 Scrambled eggs are mixed with flour and then poured into boiling soup in order to make small egg dumplings.
 Spices can be added to the egg-flour mixture according to taste.